 Macro and Micronutrients

-Vitamins like vitamin C can be used to help stabilize some natural colors like carotenoids, and minerals like calcium or sodium can be used to stabilize others, providing them minor amounts of micronutrients.
+Vitamins like vitamin C can be used to help stabilize some natural colours like carotenoids, and minerals like calcium or sodium can be used to stabilize others, providing them minor amounts of micronutrients.
 But the vitamin or mineral content is typically very low, and when considering the dosage range – usually around 0.1 – 1.0% in the final product – that means that the contribution of these nutrients to the finished product would be negligible.

 Beyond Nutrition